-Officials in Belarus are overly serious.
-Do not joke around with them, as if you get in trouble, it can get serious.
+Officials in Belarus are overly serious and backpacking in Belarus is not very popular.
+Do not joke around with any officials, as if you get in trouble, it can get quite serious.
 There are also many signs forbidding public smoking, so look around before you smoke in public.

 Service is very basic.
 Just as you would experience in Russia, Belarusians don’t bother to be very nice if they don’t feel like it.
 And no, you being a customer does not mean a thing.
 Also, some places might surprise with a lack of common sense.
 A café located in a supermarket might run out of milk.
 You order a coffee, walk 5 meters to the milk section and buy milk for your coffee separately.

-When getting out of the country, note that regulations for goods to be taken out really differ from the neighboring countries.
+When getting out Belarus, note that regulations for goods to be taken out really differ from the neighboring countries.
 Tobacco allowance is only 2 packs (40 cigarettes) when going by train, yet it’s different for plane.
 It all really depends on how and where you are going after Belarus.
 Do check it before hand as these things can change without a warning!

 Now if you curious to learn more about backpacking in Belarus, check out Risky Guys – crazy awesome Belorussians cycling around their country (you will need Russian), else really haven’t stumbled on any good vlogs – if you have, please, let me know!
 Will really appreciate it! 🙂